King's Day | Koningsdag

 The Amsterdam vrijmarkt (free market) starts at 6am.
 Interesting areas to check out include the Pijp, the Beethovenstraat, the Olympic Stadium, Amstelveld, Noordermarkt, Westerpark, the Jordaan and the DSM Vrijhaven.
-The Marie Heinekenplein will be filled with local entrepreneurs offering drinks and snacks.
+The Marie Heinekenplein is usually filled with local entrepreneurs offering drinks and Dutch snacks.

 The Rotterdam vrijmarkt is from 9am until 5pm.
 You can find most of it in the city centre, around the Coolsingel, Hofplein, Hoogstraat and the Blaak.
 Check out some of the following annual Rotterdam King’s Day parties: